 If you scored < 200, that means you’re below the mean.
 Although CREOG will not reveal statistics, we have found that your performance level, regardless of your year, will continue.
 In other words, you PGY3s cannot use the excuse of being post call or on the Oncology service as the reason for poor performance.
 You need to be proactive to improve your score during your chief year.
 If you have scored < 200, or worse yet < 190, all three years, you need to take corrective measures to improve your test-taking skills.
 To simply study more is probably not the solution.
-We can connect you with our Education Specialists, Martin and Jane Jolley, for a one-on-one evaluation.
+Our Test Taking Skills Online Course will teach you the test-taking methodology, provide CQRPE questions and strategy videos by Dr. Das.
 Just give us a call.

 ABOG no longer reports the score for the written board exam.
 Unfortunately, now the only predictor of your performance is your CREOG score.
 Therefore, you must take it very seriously.
-Our November 14-18 Course is the perfect time to prepare your assault and nail the exam in January.
+Our November 20-24 course is the perfect time to prepare your assault and nail the exam in January.

 You can do it, we can help.

 The next big deadline coming up is for turning in your thesis.
 You should send your thesis around to your co-authors and mentors for feedback, or to anyone else you trust for advice on this topic.
-We even have a number of ABC faculty ready to review your thesis.
 Remember to check the ABOG Bulletin for the formatting requirements.
 One detail that can be hard to come by is the thesis affidavit, which is a document that your fellowship program director has to sign.
 Remember that summer is a popular vacation time, so ask early and you will be ready to go!
-The thesis deadline is September 28th at 5 pm CDT.
+The thesis deadline is September 30th at 5 pm CDT.